webrecorder/browsertrix-crawler/README.md

 will start a crawl with 3 workers, and show the screen of each of the workers from `http://localhost:9037/`.

+## Interrupting and Restarting the Crawl

+With version 0.5.0, a crawl can be gracefully interrupted with Ctrl-C (SIGINT) or a SIGTERM.
+When a crawl is interrupted, the current crawl state is written to the `crawls` subdirectory inside the collection directory.
+The crawl state includes the current YAML config, if any, plus the current state of the crawl.

+The idea is that this crawl state YAML file can then be used as `--config` option to restart the crawl from where it was left of previously.

+By default, the crawl interruption waits for current pages to finish.
+A subsequent SIGINT will cause the crawl to stop immediately.
+Any unfinished pages are recorded in the `pending` section of the crawl state (if gracefully finished, the section will be empty).

+By default, the crawl state is only written when a crawl is only partially done - when it is interrupted.
+The `--saveState` cli option can be set to `always` or `never` respectively, to control when the crawl state file should be written.

 ## Creating and Using Browser Profiles